Pratishthan/.github/profile/README.md

   fertile
   ground for creative solutions.

-  Our people are our biggest assets and they bring with them not just their technical prowess, but also multiple talents.
+  Our people are our most significant assets and they bring with them not just their technical prowess, but also multiple talents.
   The amalgamation of the left and the right brain functions is what helps us help our clients.